 3. Endpoint Security vs Anti-virus vs Firewall vs Network Security

 Some businesses may commit a mistake in skipping endpoint security because of misunderstanding its concept.
-One of the top MSPs should know about endpoint security is that they are different than anti-virus, firewall, or network protection.
+One of the top 5 things MSPs should know about endpoint security is that they are different than anti-virus, firewall, or network protection.
 Your client should also know these differences to see the real value of securing endpoints for modern businesses.

 Endpoint Security vs Anti-Virus